- Distance from Denver: 65 miles

 2 Downtown Fort Collins is known as Old Town and houses the city's highest concentration of breweries.
 Take a self-guided walking tour of three standout establishments starting with CooperSmith's Pub and Brewing, Fort Collins' longest operating brewery.
 Coops has cranked out 147 different types of beers since its inception in 1989, and close to 100 are available for tasting.
 Stick around for lunch at the Pub, serving all the classic favorites, from bangers and mash to chicken pot pie.

-3 Walk off your lunch with a ten-minute stroll north to Pateros Creek Brewing Company, Old Town's newest and most experimental brewery.
-Pateros' intimate taproom opens at noon on Saturdays and serves their five standard beers, known as The Legends, which are brewed year-round, alongside their seasonal offerings and one-offs, dubbed The Renegades.
-Ask if there's any Outlaw remaining— a highly experimental keg brewed every Thursday and served until it's gone.
+3 Walk off your lunch with a ten-minute stroll north to Pateros Creek Brewing Company, Old Town's most experimental brewery.
+Pateros' intimate taproom opens at noon on Saturdays and serves its five standard beers, known as The Legends, which are brewed year round, alongside its seasonal offerings and one-offs, dubbed The Renegades.
+Ask if there's any Outlaw remaining—a highly experimental keg brewed every Thursday and served until it's gone.

-6 Next head to the Odell Brewing Company for an in-depth look at the brewing process.
+5 Next head to the Odell Brewing Company for an in-depth look at the brewing process.
 Part kitchen, part lab (part playground), the five-barrel Pilot Brewing System gives brewers the freedom to create and experiment with new beer recipes.
-The lab is open to the general public and everyone is invited and encouraged to brew.
-Odell's taproom serves until 6 p.m. on Saturdays, and always has 12 pilot beers on tap.
+The lab is open to the general public, and everyone is invited and encouraged to brew.
+Odell's taproom serves until 7 p.m. on Saturdays and always has twelve pilot beers on tap.
 The last brewery tour departs at 4 p.m.

 1 Lounge over a leisurely lunch on the sunny patio at Lucile's Creole Café.
 The little yellow house on South Meldrum is a local favorite, serving an eclectic mix of Cajun and comfort foods.
 You can't go wrong with fresh-squeezed grapefruit juice and the praline waffle, topped with pecans, fruit, and fresh whipped cream.